 Enough brown nosing.
 Here we go.

-I did something this time that I rarely do when making bread: I measured the ingredients.
-I normally just pour some flour and yeast into a bowl, then enough add liquid and some kind of sugary stuff til it feels like dough (sorry, Sally).
+For this tutorial I did something I rarely ever do when making bread: I measured the ingredients.
+I normally just pour some flour and yeast into a bowl, then add in enough liquid and some kind of sugary stuff til it feels like dough (sorry, Sally).
 But that doesn’t translate very well to internet instruction, so I went back and looked for the notes I made when I first started making this recipe around 20 years ago.

 I also timed everything out.
 When I last harangued people to start making their own bread I noted it could be done in two hours start to finish.
 That was a guess.
 This time it’s not.
 I did this in just under a deuce.
 You can too.